RoadieHQ/roadie-backstage-plugins/.changeset/poor-jokes-hear.md

 '@roadiehq/catalog-backend-module-okta': patch
 ---

-Allow configuration to allow some crude throttling of Okta group membership requests.
+Allow configuration to chunk the number of group membership requests to the Okta API.